 Signs and indicators of child sexual abuse

-Children and young people may express a range of physical and emotional symptoms that could mean they are distressed or going through trauma, including sexual abuse.
-The age and developmental level of the child or young person will affect how these symptoms present.
 Some children and young people who have been sexually abused will not show any obvious signs or symptoms.
-Understanding child sexual abuse and talking more about it are effective ways to help prevent and identify child sexual abuse.
+Understanding child sexual abuse and talking about it can help to prevent and identify child sexual abuse.

 Physical signs that a child may have experienced child sexual abuse include: